SupriyaGo/SupriyaGo/README.md

-- 🔭 I’m currently working at **Convergent Infoware Pvt Ltd.**
+- 🔭 I’m currently working at **Optiks Innovation Pvt Ltd.**

-- 🌱 I’m currently learning **Python, React js, PWA and more about Web technologies.**
+- 🌱 I’m currently learning **Nuxt, Vue, React and more about Web technologies.**

 - 👯 I’m looking to collaborate on **open-source projects.**

-- 🤝 I have keen interest to learn **Machine Learning and backend technologies.**
+- 🤝 I have keen interest to learn **Blockchain and Web3 technologies.**

-- 💬 Ask me **anything about frontend and react-native** development.
+- 💬 Ask me **anything about frontend** development.

-- ⚡ Fun fact: **I love to play ukulele - Valorant is my current favorite game.**
+- ⚡ Fun fact: **I love to listen music and currently learning to play ukulele - Share Market is my fav place I love to dive in my free time.**

 ---